pureshad/GithubApiIsrotel/README.md

 #Step 4
 After successfull registration:
-For the session state check, please loggin so the bookmark button will appear
+1) For the session state check, please loggin so the bookmark button will appear

 #Step 4
 Use the search bar on the navigation panel above and click the bookmark button

-#Step 5
+@Step 5
-To Check the session state, please place a break point (HomeController) Line 17
+1) Click the bookmark button to bookmark the user repository
+2) On successfull add, the bookmarked items will appear on the next screen

 *FOR ANY QUESTIONS, PLEASE CONTACT ME*